 The evening was started by a local support band called Happiness.
-A pop band supporting Marilyn Manson…don’t know what more to say but they were certainly in the wrong place.
-They were absolutely the wrong choice for this slot.
-It’s a pity that we didn’t get the chance to see Norwegian Turbonegro instead like the other Nordic countries did.
-The Manson show was announced to begin at 09:00 PM but it actually started about 10:15 PM.
-This was the second longest wait I have endured; the winner at the moment is Guns ’n Roses for which we had to wait over two hours.
+A pop band supporting Marilyn Manson?
+I don’t know what more to say, but for sure, they were in the wrong place.
+It’s a pity that we didn’t get the chance to see Norwegian Turbonegro instead as the other Nordic countries did.
+The Manson show was announced to begin at 09:00 PM, but it started about 10:15 PM.
+This was the second-longest wait I have endured; the winner at the moment is Guns ’n Roses, for which we had to wait over two hours.

-After a long intro, the curtain finally dropped and band started to play the first song "If I was Your Vampire".
+After a long intro, the curtain finally dropped, and the band started to play the first song, “If I Was Your Vampire.”
 The stage set was huge but pretty stripped and harsh.
-There was some really cool lightning and there was even "a sea of candles" on both side of the drums there which helped to create some kind of "funeral" atmosphere.
-It’s always hard to anticipate how Mr.Manson himself is looking but there was nothing shocking in his outlook this time.
-He had black clothes and a white/pink painted mask in his face, he looked kind of chameleon.
-What was not so usual was his microphone which was equipped with something like 15 inch long knife-blade.
+There was some cool-looking lighting in use.
+There was even “a sea of candles” on both sides of the drums, which helped create some “funeral” atmosphere.
+It’s always hard to anticipate how Mr.Manson himself is looking, but nothing was shocking in his outlook this time.
+He had black clothes and a white/pink painted mask on his face; he looked kind of chameleon.
+His microphone was not so usual, which was equipped with something like a 15 inches long knife-blade.

-According the audience, I don’t know if that slow tempo six minute epic was the best possible opening track for this kind of concert?
-However, the second song "Disposable Teens" fixed that problem quickly and atmosphere rose up to the level where it belongs.
-Speaking about the show itself, for the first 30 minutes Manson looked a little bit tired, bored and lonely.
-It did seem that he didn’t get a proper connection with audience although the songs "mOBSCENE", "Tourniquet", "Irresponsible Hate Anthem" and "Are You the Rabbit" worked out very well.
-Somehow things started to change when band performed their distinct version of old Eurytmics hit "Sweet Dreams".
-Before the song started stage went completely dark.
-After some waiting Manson emerged from the middle of darkness wearing on helmed which was mounted with two spotlights.
-Of course everything went on again when song actually started but the effect was cool, very simple but very effective effect.
+According to the audience, I don’t know if that slow-tempo six-minute epic was the best possible opening track for this kind of concert?
+However, the second song, “Disposable Teens,” fixed that problem quickly, and the atmosphere rose to the level where it belongs.
+Speaking about the show itself, for the first 30 minutes, Manson looked a little bit tired, bored, and lonely.
+It did seem that he didn’t get a proper connection with the audience, although the songs “mOBSCENE,” “Tourniquet,” “Irresponsible Hate Anthem,” and “Are You the Rabbit” worked out very well.
+Somehow things started to change when the band performed their distinct version of the old Eurythmics hit “Sweet Dreams.”
+Before the song began, the stage went completely dark.
+After some waiting, Manson emerged from the middle of darkness wearing on helmed which was mounted with two spotlights.
+Of course, everything went on again when the song started, but the effect was incredible, very simple but very effective impact.

-At that point of the show, for one reason or another, Manson turned out to be everything but bored and tired.
-He was really energetic and he talked a lot for the crow, of course we heard that the audience in Helsinki was the best and loudest on the whole tour.
-Maybe this brightening was also a part of the show and it was planned, probably it was?
-"Fightsong" was one of the musical highlight tonight.
-People really seem to like material from HOLYWOOD album and I don’t wonder it’s my personal favorite as well.
-Unfortunately his latest album EAT ME DRINK ME represents completely different side of Marilyn Manson.
-What is fortunate is that they did only two tracks from the album.
-Although the songs "Heart Shaped Glass" and "Putting Holes In The Happiness" sounded now better compared how they sound on CD those still stand out from the rest of the set but not in positive way.
+At that point of the show, Manson turned out to be everything but bored and tired for one reason or another.
+He was energetic, and he talked a lot to the crow.
+Of course, we heard that Helsinki’s audience was the best and loudest on the whole tour.
+Maybe this brightening was also a part of the show, and it was planned, probably it was?
+“Fightsong” was one of the highlights tonight.
+People seem to like material from HOLYWOOD album, and I don’t wonder it’s my personal favorite as well.
+Unfortunately, his latest album, EAT ME DRINK ME, represents an entirely different side of Marilyn Manson.
+What is fortunate is that they made only two tracks from the album.
+Although the songs “Heart Shaped Glass” and “Putting Holes In The Happiness” sounded now better than how they sound on CD, those still stand out from the rest of the set but not in a positive way.

-"Rock Is Dead" sounded good and then "The Dope Show" and "The Reflecting God" continued "the best of" -theme before it was time of another highlight of the show; the title track of "Antichrist Superstar".
-Manson had built a huge pulpit on the stage.
-He was standing there wearing as a preacher and he was "discoursing" for the people.
-In the end of the song he was burning the bible people went crazy.
-As supposed "Beautiful People" was the last song on the set, which song would be better closer for Manson’ show?
+“Rock Is Dead” sounded good, and then “The Dope Show” and “The Reflecting God” continued “the best of” -theme before it was the time of another highlight of the show; the title track of “Antichrist Superstar.”
+Manson had built a giant pulpit on the stage.
+He was standing there wearing as a preacher, and he was “discoursing” for the people.
+At the end of the song, he was burning the bible people went crazy.
+As supposed “Beautiful People” was the last song on the set, which song would be better closer for Marilyn Manson’s show?

-As a brief summary for the show – it was great, well planned and it was one of the most impressive shows what I’ve seen in ages.
-Set list was quite brief; it was less than 80 minutes, while band has material worth to play for at least two hours.
-Marilyn Manson himself is skillful, great performer and showman while the rest of the band stayed mostly in the background with the exception of guitarist Tim Skold who had a big role on stage.
-When Tim first joined Manson’s band in 2002 he then replaced bands original bassist Twiggy Ramirez.
-Since then he has become Manson’s right hand man and he is now handling guitars, production, and programming and more for Manson, he has a big role on offstage as well.
-Skold was actually looking really cool with his "calcify corpse" look and it’s hard to even think that he’s the same guy who used play in 80’s hair metal bands Kingpin and Shotgun Messiah.
+As a summary for the show – it was great, well planned and it was one of the most impressive shows what I’ve seen in ages.
+The setlist was quite brief; it was less than 80 minutes, while the band has material worth playing for at least two hours.
+Marilyn Manson himself is a skillful, great performer and showman while the rest of the band stayed mostly in the background except for guitarist Tim Skold who had a big role on stage.
+When Tim first joined Manson’s band in 2002, he replaced the band’s original bassist Twiggy Ramirez.
+Since then, he has become Manson’s right-hand man, and he is now handling guitars, production, and programming, and more for Manson; he has a significant role offstage as well.
+Skold looked damn cool with his “calcify corpse” look, and it’s hard even to think that he’s the same guy who used to play in 80’s hair metal bands Kingpin and Shotgun Messiah.